-- "FOR" the election of each listed director nominee; - "FOR" ratification of BDO USA, LLP as our independent registered public accounting firm for the 2020 fiscal year;

-- "FOR" approval of the issuance of shares of common stock to Lincoln Park pursuant to Nasdaq Listing Rules 5635(a), 5635(b) and 5635(d); - "FOR" approval of the Plus Therapeutics, Inc. 2020 Equity Incentive Plan; and - "FOR" approval, on an advisory basis, of the compensation of our named executive officers.
+- "FOR" the election of each listed director nominee; - "FOR" ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the 2021 fiscal year; - "FOR" approval of the amendment and restatement of the Plus Therapeutics, Inc. 2020 Stock Incentive Plan; and - "FOR" approval, on an advisory basis, of the compensation of our named executive officers.